When it comes to website design, you need to think from your audience’s perspective.

 As an IT company, you’re probably pretty proud of your website.
 But it can be hard to view your website from a marketing standpoint.
 Because of that, your website design could have too much jargon, be too complicated to navigate, or even miss your target demographic.

-Here’s an easy checklist for managed service providers to find out if their website design is optimal.
+Here’s an easy checklist for managed service provider marketing, so you can find out if your website design is optimal.

 1. Does your Website Design Make a Great First Impression?

 From the first click onto your link you have between 50 milliseconds and 6 seconds to create a positive first impression.
 Clearly, that’s not a whole lot of time.
 How are you going to impress a potential customer in that short time span?

 - Aesthetic design